jseok1/AI-Tetris/README.md

 ![](images/demo.PNG)

 ## Introduction
 This is an implementation of Tetris featuring an AI trained using the Genetic Algorithm.
+The mechanics of the game are inspired by the 1989 NES release of Tetris.

 ## Installation
 1. Clone this repository to your local machine using `https://github.com/jseok1/AI-Tetris.git`.